rheactive/double_pendulum/README.md

 $$\dot{q} = \dot{\theta} \dot{\phi} \sin \delta - \omega^2 \sin \phi - c q$$

 This should be the right way to account for air friction, and the simulation looks good.

+---

+Also added a lot of interactivity.
+You can now reset the simulation without rebooting the program.
+You can also give the pendulum a "boost" with arrow keys during simulation.
+Try it with friction on!